 Call the Public Health Information Line at 303-670-7528 if you cannot make these times, or to learn more about other STI testing services offered at the Health and Wellness Center.

-Monkeypox is a virus in the orthopox family of viruses.
-Monkeypox is rare, but it can be serious for people who get it.
-Monkeypox can spread from person to person when someone who has monkeypox has close contact with someone else.
+Mpox is a virus in the orthopox family of viruses.
+Mpox is rare, but it can be serious for people who get it.
+Mpox can spread from person to person when someone who has Mpox has close contact with someone else.
 Close contact can mean physical contact with the sores, bumps, or lesions of someone who has monkeypox.
 Close contact includes sex.
 Monkeypox can also spread through touching the bed linens or clothing of someone who has monkeypox.
 Monkeypox can also live on other surfaces for some time.

 Recent cases in the United States have been infected through person-to-person contact.
 Brief interactions without physical contact are unlikely to result in getting the virus.

-Monkeypox has recently been spreading in parts of the United States, Canada, Europe, and Australia.
+Mpox has recently been spreading in parts of the United States, Canada, Europe, and Australia.
 It is endemic in central and west Africa.
-Recent data suggest people who have recently traveled to a country where monkeypox has been reported or men who have sex with other men are at heightened risk.
+Recent data suggest people who have recently traveled to a country where Mpox has been reported or men who have sex with other men are at heightened risk.

 Denver Sexual Health Clinic